 Canada Siloxane Evaluations

-In January 2009, Environment Canada identified D4, D5 and D6 as priorities for regulatory evaluation on the basis of hazard screening criteria.
-Further to a comprehensive screening assessment of both materials, Canada has not imposed any use restrictions or concentration-based restrictions on the use of D4, D5 or D6 for any product in Canada.
+In January 2009, Environment Canada identified D4, D5, and D6 as priorities for regulatory evaluation on the basis of hazard screening criteria.
+Further to a comprehensive screening assessment of all three materials, Canada has not imposed any use restrictions or concentration-based restrictions on the use of D4, D5, or D6 for any product in Canada.

 In February 2012, the Canadian Environment Minister accepted the Board of Review’s findings and removed D5 from a proposed list of toxic substances under the Canada Environmental Protection Act (CEPA).